 After 1969, the next permanent addition to the department was Jay Drydyk (1987), who was appointed upon James Wernham’s retirement.
 He was followed by Wendy Donner (1991), a joint philosophy/social science appointment, in part to teach environmental ethics for new environment studies and environmental science programmes, and Robert Stainton (1993, moved to UWO in 2003), appointed upon Bernard Wand’s retirement, in part to teach and supervise in a new cognitive science doctoral programme.

 In 1965, Carleton introduced a Master’s programme.
-Between this programme and the honours BA programme, over 40 graduates in philosophy at Carleton are now members of faculty, or are in PhD programmes aiming to become members of faculty, in a wide range of universities, including at various times two V.P Academics and the chairs of a number of excellent departments.
+Between this programme and the honours BA programme, about 90 graduates in philosophy at Carleton are now members of faculty, or are in PhD programmes aiming to become members of faculty, in a wide range of universities, including at various times three Presidents, three Vice-Presidents, and Chairs of a number of excellent departments.

 It might be asked why Carleton’s department has never sought to offer a PhD in philosophy.
 The department did discuss the matter at length in the early 1970s.
 At that time it was decided that it would be better to offer a distinctive, excellent Master’s programme than another second-tier PhD programme.
 Among other things, there were few new jobs in philosophy at the time – a condition that persisted for the next two decades.
 When a PhD programme in Cognitive Science began at Carleton in the mid-1990s, the Department of Philosophy was one of the sponsoring departments.
 The programme serves one group of philosophy graduates.
 And thanks largely to the tireless efforts of Jay Drydyk, the Department is also proud to be the administrative home to Carleton’s new interdisciplinary PhD programme in Ethics and Public Affairs.

 In line with changes taking place throughout the university system, the governance of the Department changed in the late 1960s.
 Until then, though called Chair, the person leading the department was in effect the head of the department.
 (The university had stopped using the term ‘head’ some years before.)
 James Wernham was the incumbent for nearly fifteen years, from 1955 to 1969.
 He had no fixed term and did everything, including making recommendations for appointments and tenure and promotion.
 In 1969, the department voted to make the leadership of the department an elected position.
 Wernham was promptly elected!
 After a year, he stepped down.
-Since then, Stephen Talmage (two terms at different times), John Leyden (three terms at different times), Stanley Clarke, Bernard Wand, Julian Wolfe, Andrew Jeffrey (two terms), Jay Drydyk (three terms), Marvin Glass, Geraldine Finn, and David Matheson have served.
+Since then, Stephen Talmage (two terms at different times), John Leyden (three terms at different times), Stanley Clarke, Bernard Wand, Julian Wolfe, Andrew Jeffrey (two terms), Jay Drydyk (three terms), Marvin Glass, Geraldine Finn, Gordon Davis, and David Matheson have served.
+Annie Larivée is the current departmental Chair.

 The department’s administrative staff has also been stable.
-Aside from a few short-service appointments, the central administrators since the department first had one of its own in the 1960s have been: Phyllis Putt, Christine Wirta, Maggie Lodge, Carole Baker, Lianne Dubreuil, May Hyde, and the incumbent, Sandra Kirkpatrick.
+Aside from a few short-service appointments, the central administrators since the department first had one of its own in the 1960s have been: Phyllis Putt, Christine Wirta, Maggie Lodge, Carole Baker, Lianne Dubreuil, May Hyde, Sandra Kirkpatrick, and the incumbent, Rima Sanaallah.
+Since 2016, the department has also had a full-time graduate administrator; the incumbent is Lauren Wells-McGregor.

-– by Julian Wolfe and Andrew Brook, with contributions from James Wernham, Stephen Talmage, and Sandra Kirkpatrick, Summer 2009 (revised Summer 2018)
+– by Andrew Brook and Julian Wolfe, with contributions from James Wernham, Stephen Talmage, and Sandra Kirkpatrick, Summer 2009 (revised 2018 and 2021)